tylerneylon/syncer/readme.md

 they could be any subtree.
 This is partially a result of the design goal being an ultra-lightweight, highly transparent tool.

-All metadata is kept in the human-friendly `~/.syncer` file, which you are free to hand edit.
+All metadata is kept in human-friendly files in the `~/.syncer` directory, which you are free to hand edit.

 ## Installation